 C allows scoping so that a variable that is not declared locally may be resolved to some outer block and that resolution may cause the variable to operate on an entity other than the one intended.

-In the following example, because the variable name var1 was reused, the printed value of var1 may be unexpected.
+In the following example, because the variable name var1 was reused, the printed value of var1 is possibly unexpected.

 int var1; /* declaration in outer scope */